 The Society is actively engaged in the publication of books and booklets related to the railroads.
 The Society has published a number of original works - Cabooses Of The Norfolk And Western, Norfolk & Western's Shenandoah Valley Line, and Norfolk and Western Electrics.
 The newly released The Norfolk and Western…As I Knew It! showcases many previously unpublished photos by photographer August Thieme.
 The Society has also published a number of reprints of original booklets from the N&W and Virginian including the official N&W publication The Norfolk & Western: A History by Pat Striplin.
 Drawings and photographs from the archives have also been reproduced and made available to Society members.

-The Society celebrates its twentieth anniversary in 2004!
-Membership now numbers over 1500; 30% of whom are Sustaining Members contributing an additional $15.00 each year to the preservation program.
+The Society over 1300 from almost every state and a number of foreign countries.
+30% are Sustaining Members contributing an additional $15.00 each year to the preservation program.
 Work progresses to catalog the archives collection into a database for ease of reference and research.
 Results from the Commissary sales program continue to show steady gains with an ever expanding selection of related products.
 The pursuit of ways to improve the quality and content of The Arrow continues.
 Changes on the railroad brought about by consolidation in the railroad industry represent a very urgent challenge to preserving N&W and Virginian history.
 With many of the documents, photographs and files already lost or scattered, the acquisition and safe-guarding of what remains is critical.
 To this point, the Society is working on a number of fronts to acquire material for the archives collection.

 The long-term objective of the Society is to be a primary source for historical information on the Norfolk and Western and Virginian railroads.
 This objective covers all of the readily identifiable areas of interest; publications, model production, and historical research.
 Artifacts will be added to the archives collection of drawings, photographs and documents as space allows.
 It is felt that the collection of rolling stock is best left to groups more experienced in this type of activity.